Bhavana Sagar

 Home Delivery Services Business License in Dubai: Cost and Requirements

 Dubai's e-commerce and on-demand economy is expanding at pace, making home delivery services one of the most sought-after business activities in the UAE right now.
-Whether you are an entrepreneur entering the logistics space or an established regional operator looking to formalise operations, this guide covers everything you need to know about obtaining a Home Delivery Services Business Licence (Activity Code 5320.03) at Dubai South Business Hub Free Zone, including costs, requirements, and why Dubai is the right base for this trade.
+Whether you are an entrepreneur entering the logistics space or an established regional operator looking to formalise operations, this guide covers everything you need to know about obtaining a Home Delivery Services Business License (Activity Code 5320.03) at Dubai South Business Hub Free Zone, including costs, requirements, and why Dubai is the right base for this trade.

 Key Stats at a Glance

-Activity Code: 5320.03 | Category: Services | Licence Type: Business Licence
+Activity Code: 5320.03 | Category: Services | License Type: Business License

 UAE e-commerce market projected to exceed USD 9 billion by 2026